 - Watch your step when visiting the Neist Point lighthouse, as sheep wander the fields and the paths are littered with their droppings.

-- Dress in layers, as the weather can change at any time, and wear sturdy, water resistant footwear if you intend to do any exploring by foot.
+- The weather can change at any time, so dress in layers and wear sturdy, water resistant footwear.
 Investing in a good rain jacket is a wise idea as well.

 - Drive slowly and carefully on narrow roads, and use pull-offs to allow other cars to pass.

-- Restaurants in Portree and on Skye in general get very busy at dinner time, so make reservations or come early to avoid long lines.
+- Restaurants in Portree (and on Skye in general) get very busy at dinner time, so make reservations or come early to avoid long wait times.